 Luke 12:11-12 “Now when they bring you to the synagogues and magistrates and authorities, do not worry about how or what you should answer, or what you should say.
 For the Holy Spirit will teach you in that very hour what you ought to say.”

-The village you dwell in is your call.
+The whole bailiwick you dwell in is your calling.
 The Lord commands His servants to go into the streets and byways and bring them in.
 The most unlovable people can oftentimes be the greatest joy to watch grow.

 Go forth and fulfill your call.